STEdyd666/beershop/README.md

 - Possibility to create, modify, and delete orders.
 - Automatic management of stock levels.
 - Visualization of orders with search based on id and creation time.
-- Possibility to order a flexibile quantity of an item.
+- Possibility to order a flexible quantity of an item.
 - Indication of the status of the order (`processing`, `confirmed`, etc)

 ## Current limitations